chinarjoshi/chinarjoshi.github.io/_posts/desktop/2022-01-01-buccaneer.md

 ---
 layout: post
 title: Stream any digital media for free without the buffering and shady websites
-subtitle: The paradox of the subscription model (011)
+subtitle: The paradox of the subscription model
+metadata: (011)
 permalink: /buccaneer/
 category: desktop
 type: solution